Harish-Kurla-Shankarareddy/medsam2-segmentation-safety-analysis/README.md

+> **Research Project:** Robustness Analysis of Prompt-Based Medical Segmentation (MedSAM2)

 # MedSAM2 Segmentation Safety Analysis

 ![Python](https://img.shields.io/badge/Python-3.10-blue)
 ![PyTorch](https://img.shields.io/badge/PyTorch-DeepLearning-red)
 ![Medical Imaging](https://img.shields.io/badge/Medical-AI-green)

+## Abstract

+Prompt-based medical segmentation models such as MedSAM2 rely on user-provided inputs (e.g., bounding boxes or points) to guide segmentation.
+However, the robustness of these models to small variations in prompts remains an important concern for real-world clinical deployment.

+In this project, we conduct a systematic robustness analysis of MedSAM2 using the Medical Segmentation Decathlon (MSD) Spleen CT dataset.
+We introduce prompt jitter experiments where bounding box prompts are randomly perturbed to simulate annotation variability.
+The impact of prompt perturbations is evaluated using multiple metrics including Dice score, false positive voxels, false negative voxels, Hausdorff distance (HD95), and worst-slice Dice.

+In addition to average performance metrics, we analyze tail-risk behavior by identifying worst-performing slices within 3D volumes.
+We further explore uncertainty estimation through prompt perturbation ensembles to highlight segmentation regions with unstable predictions.

+Our experiments show that MedSAM2 remains robust to small prompt perturbations but exhibits significant degradation in segmentation accuracy under larger perturbations, particularly in boundary regions.
+These findings highlight the importance of robustness evaluation and uncertainty-aware analysis for reliable deployment of prompt-based medical segmentation models.

 Robustness and failure analysis of **MedSAM2 medical image segmentation** using **prompt jitter experiments** on the **Medical Segmentation Decathlon (MSD) Spleen CT dataset**.